damianhakert/damianhakert.github.io/source/gogs/index.html.md

 ### Workflow
 1. **LFS support** - Use GitLab to version your large files with support for Large File Storage (LFS)
-2. **Webhooks at project level** - currently Gogs only offers push/branch/tag on the project levels
+2. **Webhooks at project level** - Define your project webhooks to listen to specific events like pushes, issues or merge requests on GitLab
 3. **To-Do lists** - GitLab handles any @ mentions within issues and then populates a to-do from those.
 There's a dedicated To-Do page to view all your tasks and check them off.
 Gogs offers an activity board similar to the activity log on GitHub